~Done the Old Way, by Hand~

 History of Gear: Rivendell /Jensen, pg.
 4 of 5, The New Rivendell workshop 2006

-In 2006, the Rivendell Eagle has dusted off its feathers and taken flight again!
 The good news for modern hikers is that Eric Hardee is producing original Rivendell/Jensen packs on a custom-order basis.
 Click here for more information.

 Click here for a look at Don Jensen.